Engee documentation

 Simplicity

-Syntax is similar to Python - easy to read and quick to learn.
+The syntax is similar to Python — it is easy to read and quickly mastered.

 High performance